JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 * The source points define the section of the image we will use for our warping transformation
 * The destination points are the where the source points will ultimately end up after we apply our warp. (pixels will be mapped from source points to destination points)
 * ![vanishing_pt](https://github.com/JonathanCMitchell/Advanced-Lane-Line-Detection/blob/feature/histogram/img/Vanishing_point.png)
-* Here you can see the vanishing point as defined by the blue triangle
+* Here you can see the vanishing point (blue triangle)
 * ![perspective_transform](https://github.com/JonathanCMitchell/Advanced-Lane-Line-Detection/blob/feature/histogram/img/Trapezoid_for_perspective_transform.png)
 * Here you can see the Trapezoid mask we will be using for our perspective transform.
 The source points are marked with the + and ^ dots.